Kaano1/42-Ecole/README.md

 # Exam Login Details
     login -> exam
     password -> exam
-Entering user and password in terminal
+Entering user and password in terminal.
     login -> your 42 intra username
     pasword -> your password
 Then your profile will open and your photo will appear.